 - American Indian or Alaskan Native

-Your office must record the patient’s eligibility status in his/her chart.
+Your office must record the patient’s eligibility status.
 Children who have health insurance that does not cover immunizations may receive VFC vaccines, but only at federally qualified health centers or rural health clinics.

 Who can be a VFC provider?